jacopotagliabue/jacopotagliabue.github.io/index.md

 ## Old stuff

 In previous lives, I managed to get a Ph.D., simulate a pre-Columbian civilization, document biases in national elections and give an academic talk on videogames.
 Some of my improbable "achievements" received [ample](http://milano.corriere.it/milano/notizie/cronaca/13_settembre_18/ciclobby-censimento-biciclette-mobilita-sostenibile-2223163930809.shtml) [press](public/il_foglio_02_2023.pdf) [coverage](public/isport_gazzetta.pdf) in national outlets.

+Having built end-to-end data and ML pipelines at garage, growth and IPO scale, I happily shared all my mistakes in a series of [articles](https://towardsdatascience.com/tagged/mlops-without-much-ops) that introduced the concept of _Reasonable Scale_.

 Some time before [Brad Pitt's movie](https://en.wikipedia.org/wiki/Moneyball_(film)), I led one of the first attempts of running sophisticated analytics for a professional basketball [team](http://www.olimpiamilano.com/en/), and spearheaded the first [data science](https://vimeo.com/74664341) effort on Milan's [bike-sharing service](public/PedalaMi.pdf) (no bikers or bureaucrats were harmed during the project).